 2008: Jackson Browne released Solo Acoustic, Vol. 2.
 Like its predecessor, Solo Acoustic, Vol. 1, the live album was recorded while on tour in the US and Europe.

 2008: Kathleen Edwards released her third studio album, Asking for Flowers.

 Eric Allendale, songwriter, trombonist, and member of the Foundations as well as several other English Jazz groups, was born in Dominica, West Indies in 1936.

-Bobby Womack, singer, songwriter, and record producer, was born in Cleveland, OH in 1944.
+Bobby Womack, singer, songwriter, session musician, and record producer, was born in Cleveland, OH in 1944.